SwapnilPurohit/SOR_26/README.md

 ![alt text][image17]

 ### IMU

+> **In short:** An IMU measures the robot's own motion — acceleration, rotation rate, and sometimes heading — without looking at the outside world at all.
+It's the robot's "inner ear," and it's especially useful for sensing things wheels can't, like slipping or tipping.

 An Inertial Measurement Unit (IMU) typically combines a 3-axis accelerometer, 3-axis gyroscope, and sometimes a 3-axis magnetometer — measuring linear acceleration, angular velocity, and (optionally) magnetic heading.